RichardRiv/RichardRiv/README.md

 ## About Me

 I aspire to be a software engineer/developer because of my huge passion for creating things that I get to call mine.
 These "things'' are not just coding related, they also include designs made in photoshop!
-I have earned a bachelor's degree in Computer Systems and will be receiving a Masters degree in Information Systems soon.
+I have earned a bachelor's degree in Computer Systems and have earned a Masters degree in Information Systems.
 I figured I could mesh business and tech to have a better understanding on how they work together 💼💻

 ## Favorite Hobbies